E-Sid/scripts/README.md

 - `cdr-pwsh.ps1` refers to Clinical Dementia Rating
 - `ect-pwsh.ps1` refers to an electroconvulsive therapy calculator.
 It calculates the electroconvulsive therapy (ECT) charge according to Age-Based & Half Age-Based Formulae.
 Also, if one gives it the Pulse Width (PW) in millisecond (ms), Frequency in Herz (Hz), Duration in seconds (D), and current in Amperes (I).
 It can calculate the charge in millicoulombs (mC). eg PW: 1 ms, F 20 Hz, Duration 6, and current 0.8 A, Charge would be 192.0 mC.
 - On MS-Windows from the start menu down left search for PowerShell
-- Please, select PowerShell ISE
-- Please, load the programme or copy ace-pwsh.ps1 and paste it in MS-PowerShell ISE
-- Please, press `play` button
-- Please, answer the questions based on your assessment results
-- Only numbers are entered
-- After finishing the programme calculates the total ACE-III, or ACE-R etc. score with its subsets _whenever possible_ and displays them
-- If any of the values are out of range, the programme will let you know and will prompt you to enter a value within range.

 ## Platform independent
 ### HTML/JavaScript